You want smart political talk without the meltdowns?

 I mean, they got 4D.

-You see the fingers, you see the toes, you see the arms, the legs, the face, the features, uh, and you hear the heartbeat.
+You see the fingers, you see the toes, you see the arms, the legs, the face, the features, and you hear the heartbeat.

 And once people see that ultrasound, they're twice as likely to choose life.

-And the great thing about pre-born is they don't stop there.
+And the great thing about Pre-Born is they don't stop there.

 They continue.